motah-fard/React-Project/README.md

 ### React <!-- omit in toc -->

-- Be a working, interactive React app, built using `create react app`.
+- Using `create react app` to make a working app for calorie burning and gaining calculator.
-- Utilize React Router, installed via NPM.
+- Utilizing React Router, installed via NPM (npm install react-router-dom).
 - Have at least 6 separate, rendered components.
-- Implement an organized and understandable React file structure.
+- Implementing an organized and understandable React file structure.
-- Utilize functional and/or class React components appropriately.
+- Utilizing functional and/or class React components appropriately.
-- Use Axios to consume data from Airtable, and GET/render that data in your components.
+- Using Axios to consume data from Airtable, and GET/render that data in your components.
-- Use Axios to POST/create new data on Airtable.
+- Using Axios to POST/create new data on Airtable.
 - Use **only** React for DOM Manipulation.

 ### Styling <!-- omit in toc -->